pyx-industries/julee/docs/architecture/clean_architecture/index.rst

 This also makes the implementations "swappable", anything that conforms to the protocol will do.
-This is how it is possible for the :doc:`Dependency Injection <dependency_injection>` container to do its job - it provides the :doc:`application <applications>` with repositories and services that satisfy the protocols, and henceforth the usecases just use them.
+This is how it is possible for the :doc:`Dependency Injection <dependency_injection>` container to do its job - it provides the :doc:`application </architecture/applications/index>` with repositories and services that satisfy the protocols, and henceforth the usecases just use them.